 The Advisory Committee for Indigenous Repatriation is an all-Indigenous advisory committee.
-The Minister for the Arts appoints the committee to advise on policy and program issues related to the repatriation of Australian Indigenous ancestral remains and secret sacred objects from Australian collecting institutions and Australian Indigenous ancestral remains from overseas.
+The Minister for the Arts appoints members of the Committee to advise on policy and program issues related to the repatriation of Australian Indigenous ancestral remains and secret sacred objects from Australian collecting institutions and Australian Indigenous ancestral remains from overseas.

-The committee provides strategic advice to the Australian Government about any issue directly affecting Indigenous repatriation, such as:
+The Committee provides strategic advice to the Australian Government on issues directly affecting Indigenous repatriation, such as:

-- repatriation policy issues and strategic directions for the Indigenous Repatriation program
+- repatriation policy issues and strategic direction for the Indigenous Repatriation Program

 - issues relating to cultural protocols